systemli/systemli-website/src/_posts/2018-09-22-all-creatures-are-welcome-en.md

 [![CCC](/assets/img/ccc.jpg)](/assets/img/ccc.jpg)

-It´s time again, the next Chaos Communication Congress (CCC) starts soon.
+It´s time again, the next Chaos Communication Congress (C3) starts soon.
 Recently, the [Call for Participation for 35C3](https://events.ccc.de/2018/09/11/35c3-call-for-participation-and-submission-guidelines/) has been published.
 Last year, there has been some discussion around sexist behaviour at and around the congress.
 So far, there has been no public statement by the organizers we know of.

 Due to the topic being important and underrepresented, we want to share some thoughts with you on.